cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-28.1-released/index.md

 The **CloudNativePG Community** is pleased to announce the release of **CloudNativePG Operator** versions 1.28.1 and 1.27.3.

 These releases deliver important bug fixes and stability improvements, ensuring your PostgreSQL clusters continue to run reliably in production environments.

-These releases introduce a few key changes:
+We recommend all users upgrade at their earliest convenience, particularly those using PgBouncer or managing replica clusters.

-- **Azure authentication support:** Support for Azure's `DefaultAzureCredential` authentication mechanism for backup and recovery operations.
+Specifically, these updates address several critical scenarios that directly impact production reliability:

-- **Support for other naming conventions:** Fixed a bug with image volume extensions where Postgres extension container images didn't work if the extension had underscores in the name.
+- **Critical fix for PgBouncer upgrades**: We resolved an issue where stale TLS status fields in the `Pooler` were not correctly cleared.
+This was particularly disruptive for users upgrading to version 1.28, as it could cause PgBouncer to use incorrect certificates, resulting in "unsupported certificate" errors and blocking all application connectivity.

-Among the fixes there was one critical issue where the `TimelineID` in the cluster status was not reset to 1 after a major version upgrade. causing replicas to attempt to restore incompatible history files from object storage, ultimately leading to fatal "requested timeline is not a child of this server's history" errors.
-This often caused replicas to enter an unrecoverable state which required manual intervention to recover by recreating the volume.
+- **Timeline protection during WAL restore**: Improved the WAL restore logic to prevent replicas from downloading timeline history files with IDs greater than the cluster's current timeline.
+This prevents recovery failures caused by incomplete promotion attempts, where PostgreSQL creates history files for timelines that the cluster never officially adopts.

-We encourage all users to upgrade to benefit from these enhancements.
+- **Timeline reset after major upgrades**: We addressed a critical issue in the major version upgrade path.
+After a `pg_upgrade`, the operator now correctly resets the `TimelineID` to 1.
+This prevents replicas from attempting to follow an incompatible timeline from the previous major version, which formerly led to fatal recovery errors.

 Read the full release notes for details: